 Q. What type of vehicles do you service?

-A. We specialize in servicing and repairing Honda, Acura, Toyota, Lexus, Nissan, Infiniti, Hyundai and Subaru vehicles.
+A. We specialize in servicing and repairing Honda, Acura, Toyota, Lexus, Nissan, Infiniti, Hyundai, Subaru, Audi, Volkswagen, BMW, MINI and Mercedes vehicles.

 Q. Are you open on Saturdays?